The Morning Call has declined to print the following letter, and a longer version of it.

 The basis of the letter in question is centered on assumption of a result not yet known.
 We are declining to print the letter because it contains at worst faulty logic, at best an assumption.
 Please include this reasoning when you ‘go public.’
 The Morning Call

 The South Whitehall Commissioners never expected the voters to approve the referendum this past November to retain Wehr's Dam, especially when they had associated it with a possible tax increase.
 They thought that they could accommodate the Wildlands Conservancy in demolishing the dam, with no political consequence to themselves.
 In July of 2014, the Commissioners gave the Conservancy permission to conduct a study of the dam, which was intended to justify its demolition.
 The engineering firm for the Conservancy then claimed that the dam was leaking under itself, at one small spot.
 On February 13, 2015, the DEP wrote the township; "The Wildlands Conservancy has recently brought to our attention that there is some confusion relating to the current condition of the Wehr's Dam..."
 For the Commissioners to have granted the Wildlands Conservancy permission to interface with the state was improper.
 The dam is the historic property of the township residents, not an outside party.
 A subsequent study of the dam by another engineering firm could not confirm the above referenced leak.
 It is now necessary for the Commissioners to put aside their agenda of accommodating the Wildlands Conservancy, and honor the results of the referendum.
 They must change their Park Master Plan, which still calls for the dam's demolition.
 They must now advocate for the dam with the state DEP, and correct any misconceptions about its condition.

-ADDENDUM: Although, The Morning Call has declined to print my letter(s), they will now inquire and report on the Township's intention in regard to the dam.
+ADDENDUM: FEBRUARY 3, 2017.
+Although, The Morning Call has declined to print my letter(s), they claim that they will now inquire and report on the Township's intention in regard to the dam.

 photocredit: K Mary Hess